Narigo/scalajs-fun/README.md

 `Hyperscript` trait and the `HyperScriptElement` classes.
 The `Text` case is somewhat special, as we need to wrap a text node into a span to let it count as an element.
 With an implicit conversion of `String` to `Text` (`stringToTextNode`) we can get rid of extra calls to `Text()`.

+## Video 10 - From toy DOM Driver to real DOM Driver

+When creating the DOM Driver, we now pass a selector to it, to select the container element.
+The container element is still the one we were using before (`#app`), so the result does not change.